Bari Imam: Shrine

-A silver-mirrored shrine of Bari Imam is located in Noorpur Shahan, Islamabad.
+A silver-mirrored shrine of Bari Imam is located in Noorpur Shahan in Islamabad.
 It was originally built by the Mughal emperor Aurangzeb, who revered Bari Sarkar, in the 17th century.
 It has since been renovated many times, and is now maintained by the Government of Pakistan.
 Until the 1960s, the shrine was famous for its urs celebration, when the death anniversary of the saint was commemorated and which was attended by hundreds of thousands of people each year (in one particularly populous year, the attendance is said to have been 1.2 million people).

 On 27 May 2005, a suicide attack took place at the shrine of Imam Bari in which 20 people died and almost 70 were injured.

-Forecast about Islamabad as the future capital

-It was in the 17th century (about 300 years ago), when Hazrat Bari Imam resided in present-day Islamabad.
-He is said to have forecast back then about a capital of Islamic republic in this area in the coming future.